osg-htc/docs/docs/other/install-gwms-frontend.md

 Before starting the installation process, consider the following points (consulting [the Reference section below](#reference) as needed):

 -   **User IDs:** If they do not exist already, the installation will create the Linux users `apache` (UID 48), `condor`, `frontend`, and `gratia`
 -   **Network:** The VO frontend must have reliable network connectivity, be on the public internet (no NAT), and preferably with no firewalls.
+Make sure, the following ports are open:
+    -   The Web server port, likely port 80.
+    -   Port 9618, as all HTCondor daemons on the Frontend (including User Collector and Schedd) use the shared port daemon on that port.
+    -   Ports range from 9620 to 9660 if your configuration needs it(i.e. if Glideins call back on those ports) because of the secondary collectors.
-The Web server port, likely port 80, must be open.
-Starting from GlideinWMS 3.4.1, all the daemons on the Frontend machine have been migrated to using the shared port daemon.
-With this new configuration, there is no more need to open the port range 9620 to 9660 as it was, previously.
-But remember, if you install the user schedd on a separate host, incoming TCP port 9618 remains to be open (it was 9615 for GlideinWMS 3.4.0 and earlier).
+    -   For versions prior to 3.4.1, it's also required that also port 9615 and the port range 9620 to 9660 are always open.
+    Please note, if you install the user schedd on a separate host, incoming TCP port 9618 remains to be open (it was 9615 for GlideinWMS 3.4.0 and earlier).
 For more detailed information, see [Installing GlideinWMS Frontend on Multiple Nodes (Advanced)](#installing-glideinwms-frontend-on-multiple-nodes-advanced).
 -   **Host choice**: The GlideinWMS VO Frontend has the following hardware requirements for a production host:
     -   **CPU**: Four cores, preferably no more than 2 years old.
     -   **RAM**: 3GB plus 2MB per running job.
 For example, to sustain 2000 running jobs, a host with 5GB is needed.